hershmire/test-github/README.md

-Test Github squash and commit
+Test Github rebase and commit